-Over one hundred unique and significant works from the collection have been fully digitized and are available through the Library website Print at Penn.
+Ove r100 unique and significant works from the collection have been fully digitized and are available through the Library website Print at Penn.

-The core of this collection is the Singer-Mendenhall Collection, built through the combined efforts of a University of Pennsylvania graduate student and professor in the first half of the twentieth century.
+The core of this collection is the Singer-Mendenhall Collection, built through the combined efforts of a University of Pennsylvania graduate student and professor in the first half of the 20th century.
 Godfrey F. Singer and John C. Mendenhall each accumulated working collections of mainly epistolary fiction; Singer's parents donated his books to the University of Pennsylvania Library after his death in 1934, and Mendenhall added his library in 1950.
 Since then, the Singer-Mendenhall Collection has augmented its initial strengths in epistolary fiction with rare, non-canonical works published by female or anonymous authors.